Look no further if you’ve been searching for “how to delete Shopify account?” and are running into difficulties.

 If you are not 100% sure that you want to delete your account entirely but want to avoid paying the Shopify fees while you make up your mind, pausing your account is a great option.

-- Pause and build plan – for a reduced subscription fee, this will let you pause the storefront but allow you to continue working on your store, whether that is to optimise the store or add and edit products.
+For $9 USD/month, the Pause and Build plan will let you pause the storefront but allow you to continue working on your store, whether that is to optimise the store or add and edit products.
 Customers will still be able to see your store and visit but will not be able to purchase during this period.

 Reopening your store is easy and can be done at any point when your account is paused.
 Log in to your account and select a new pay plan for the store to reactivate.